Chamaxonline/Chamaxonline/README.md

 </p>

-<p align="center"> I'm a Full-stack JavaScript developer with a passion of creating impactful and scalable web applications with using latest trends and technolgies.
-I love to contributing in open-source projects and collaborating with commnunites.
-Everyday, I'm improving my skills and trying to become a better version of me.</p>
+<p align="center"> I'm a Full-stack developer with a passion for creating impactful and scalable web applications using the latest trends and technologies.
+I love to contributing open-source projects and collaborating with communities.
+Every day, I'm improving my skills and trying to become a better version of myself.</p>

 ### <p align="center">Technical Skills</p>